vixello/eeg_transformer/README.md

 ### **preprocess.py**

 This script extracts expochs for selected dataset and saves them in predefined directory.
 It accepts dataset name as a starting param.
-If none is provided, it will not anything.
+If none is provided, it will not do anything.
 Supported dataset names are:
 `bci3a` - for BCI Competition III 3a
 `bci2a` - for BCI Competition IV 2a
 `bci2b` - for BCI Competition IV 2b
 `physionet` - for Physionet

+### **train.py**

+This scrips performs 5 fold cross validation for selected model.
+The final model accuracy is mean from all 5 fold accuracies.
+Model name is accepted as a starting param.
+If none is provided, it will not do anything.
+Supported model names are:
+`spatial` - for SpatialTransformer
+`temporal` - for TemporalTransformer
+`spatialcnn` - for SpatialCNNTransformer
+`temporalcnn` - for TemporalCNNTransformer
+`fusion` - for FusionCNNTransformer